-Click here to read the Orange County Executive Mandate.
 Click here for information from the Center for Disease Control on recommendations and directions on how to wear face masks effectively.
 Please also continue to safely wash hands before coming to mass, use hand sanitizer, and practice social distancing, especially, during Communion.
-We recognize the cases of Covid-19 have continued to rise in the state of Florida and will abide by the law to ensure the safety of everyone who comes to St. Patrick, to the best of our ability.
+We recognize the cases of Covid-19 are on the rise again in the state of Florida and will do anything in our power to prevent exposure while on the property.

 We will continue to do our best to provide Mass via live-stream for those who would like to participate from home.
 Click here for the St. Patrick Youtube channel for Sunday Mass livestream at 8:30 a.m.
-All Attendees to Our Parish Are Now Required to Wear a Mask.
 Thank you for your cooperation and support as we work together to ensure that our worship experience is safe for all!

 Please note: Each day and following each Sunday Mass, the Church doors will be locked so that sanitation procedures can be completed.